 Conventional Loans.
 If you’re willing to wait for four years, you may qualify for a conventional loan.
 Four years is Fannie Mae’s minimum waiting period, and most other lenders follow Fannie Mae’s guidelines.

-How to Maximize Your Waiting Period
+How To Maximize Your Waiting Period

 Build Up Your Savings: Down Payments and Mortgage Insurance

+The waiting period also gives you a chance to practice financial discipline.
+As a homeowner, you’ll be responsible for all repairs and maintenance.
 So, in addition to the monthly payment, you’ll need a reserve to handle things like lawn care, air conditioner breakdowns, water leaks, and anything else that might come up.

 Improve Your Credit Score